averykei94/averykei94/README.md

 # 🍄 About Me

+Just a girl with her doctorate in tech! 👩🏽‍🎓

+University of Missouri Alumna (MIZ - ZOU) 🐯

-I have a passion for quality engineering and iOS development.
+I have a passion for quality engineering, web and iOS development.
 I thrive at the intersection of technology and precision.
 I have a keen eye for detail and a passion for creating seamless user expereinces.

 :computer: I'm currently working on my advancing my technical skills in iOS development